 Yami pride themselves on authenticity, good value and excellent quality.
 The first thing to hit you on entering is the smell of grilled meat.
 The staff attribute this to their ‘secret’ recipe.
 The meat is freshly prepared every day and left to marinate for at least 24 hours.
 Marketed primarily for the barbecue market, smoke rises from almost every table to form an atmospheric mist.
 When feasting on their delicious parcels, try the chilled plum wine or cold chung ha, a Korean take on Japanese sake.

 Restaurant, Korean, $$$

-Jin Go Gae has a sleek, modern design which wouldn’t feel out of place in the upmarket Gangnam district of Seoul.
+Jin Go Gae has a sleek, modern design that wouldn’t feel out of place in the upmarket Gangnam district of Seoul.
 Connoisseurs of Korean cuisine will be more than satisfied with the comprehensive menu of traditional meats and fish including grilled prawns, squid and tenderloin steak.
-Rather than electric, the griddles here are heated using traditional coal bowls which burn red as they’re levered from kitchen to table.
+Rather than electric, the griddles here are heated using traditional coal bowls that burn red as they’re levered from kitchen to table.
 Listen out for warning shouts and screams as staff rush them through the packed restaurant.
-Whilst pricier than some of its competitors, the cost is redeemed in the quality of the menu.
-Understandably busy, booking in advance is recommended.
+While pricier than some of its competitors, the cost is redeemed in the quality of the menu.
+Understandably this place gets busy, so booking in advance is recommended.

 New Malden’s K-Town is London’s first buffet-style, all-you-can-eat (AYCE) Korean barbecue.
 It offers meats, seafood and bibimbap